|As a precaution to prevent the spread of COVID-19, we are only seeing emergency patients on emergency basis for now and until further notice.

 Single tooth implants are a wonderful method to restore a lost tooth, whether sustained from an injury, disease, or another incident.
-Many of our patients at J.J.
+Many of our patients at Ashley Bennett and J.J.
 Perkiomaki DMD PC in Portland, OR are concerned about their appearance after the loss of a tooth.
 An implant not only improves the aesthetics of your smile but also improves the health of your underlying jawbone.

 What is an Implant?A dental implant is a tooth restoration that is made of three separate parts.
 The first part of an implant is a small screw which will be fitted into your jawbone.
 Because the screw is made of titanium, your body will accept it easily, and your jawbone will eventually fuse to and grow around the implant.
 This creates a strong foundation for your implant and even helps to strengthen the jawbone itself.
 The second piece of the implant is called an abutment.